Christmas in Japan: Common Holiday Traditions, Activities, and Celebrations

 In addition to Japanese Christmas cake, many people eat wagashi for Christmas.
 These small sweets are typically enjoyed with a cup of green tea.
 There are dozens of kinds, but some of the most well-known are mochi rice cakes, sweet white bean paste nerikiri, sweet potato paste, imo yokan, and mitarashi dango rice dumplings.
 For the holidays, you will sometimes find wagashi shaped like Christmas trees, Santa, reindeer, and snowmen.

-4 unique Christmas traditions in Japan
+4 Unique Christmas Traditions in Japan

 Now that you know what to expect from Christmas in Japan, what Japanese traditions should you put on your to-do list?
 Here are six of the most popular ways to celebrate while visiting the island nation, including some familiar activities with a unique spin.